galvezuma/BrachyUMA21/README.md

 These files were used in the phylogenetic analyses of the dehydrin genes.
 - READMe file: description of multiple sequence alignment (MSA) folders.
 This folder contains:
-1. Brachypodium.spp_Bdhn_MSAs_phylogenies: a folder containing a global Bdhn alignment of the 10 Bdhn genes (exon+intron sequences) for the 4 Brachypodium species studied plus 5 outgropus species and separate MSAs for each Bdhn gene.
-These data sets were used to describe the Bdhn genes in Brachypodium and to perform the phylogenetic analysis.
+1. Brachypodium.spp_Bdhn_MSAs_phylogenies: a folder containing a global Bdhn alignment of the 10 Bdhn genes (exon+intron sequences) for the 4 Brachypodium species studied plus 5 outgroups species and separate MSAs for each Bdhn gene.
+These datasets were used to describe the Bdhn genes in Brachypodium and to perform the phylogenetic analysis.
 The global Bdhn alignment was used to compute the Brachypodium Bdhn ML tree shown in Fig. 3.
 Additionally, there is another folder containing annotation files for each Bdhn gene.
-2.B.distachyon_MSAs: a folder containing alignments (exon+intron sequences) of each of the 10 Bdhn genes for the 54 B. distachyon ecotypes plus outgroup B.stacei.
+2. B.distachyon_MSAs: a folder containing alignments (exon+intron sequences) of each of the 10 Bdhn genes for the 54 *B. distachyon* ecotypes plus outgroup *B. stacei*.
 These files were used to perform phylogenetic analyses.
 The resulting Bdhn ML gene trees are shown in Supplementary Fig. S4.
 Additionally, there is another folder containing annotation files for each Bdhn gene.
-3.B.distachyon_Bdhns_concatenated_MSA.fna: An aligment of 6 Bdhn genes (Bdhn1, Bdhn2, Bdhn3, Bdhn6, Bdhn7, Bdhn8) that showed a congruent topology for the 54 B.distachyon ecotypes.
+3. B.distachyon_Bdhns_concatenated_MSA.fna: An aligment of 6 Bdhn genes (Bdhn1, Bdhn2, Bdhn3, Bdhn6, Bdhn7, Bdhn8) that showed a congruent topology for the 54 *B.distachyon* ecotypes.
 This file was used to compute the B. distachyon Bdhn tree shown in Supplementary Fig. 5Sa.
-4.Bdistachyon_Bdhn_ concatenated_MSA.fna: An alignment file of 10 concatenated Bdhn genes ….
+4. Bdistachyon_Bdhn_concatenated_MSA.fna: An alignment file of 10 concatenated Bdhn genes ….

 ## Bdistachyon_Bdhn expression_drought_phenotypes_climate niche_statistics_phylogenetic signal: this repository contains six folders with input files and Rscrips used in different analyses of Bdhn expression, drought-related phenotypic traits, climate niche data and phylogenetic signals in B. distachyon lines.
 1.Bdhn_Drough&TemperatureExpressions